icy/blog/NAS.md

 ### 8. Allow some users to ssh to system

+tl;dr: Giving non-administrator access to the system is too dangerous.
+Because all folders on NAS system has very permissive permissions `777`, and well, you can add, remove do whatever on them QNAP host.

 ```
 $ cd /etc/config/ssh
 $ {  echo AllowTcpForwarding yes; echo AllowUsers admin foo bar; } > sshd_user_config